DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 The JSON file contains information such as:

 * Stackdriver project id
-* the PEM-encoded private key you got from stackdriver
+* the PEM-encoded private key you got from Stackdriver
-* the issuer, or email of the service account you got from stackdriver
+* the issuer, or email of the service account you got from Stackdriver

 Example: